RedisLabs/redislabs-docs/content/rv/administration/setup_and_editing/creating-databases.md

 1. Enter a **Source IP/Subnet** that you would like to require source traffic (i.e. your application server) to come from.
 1. Choose a **Redis** **Module** that you would like to use.
-If you select 'RediSearch' please provide the estimated number of documents you are about to index.
+If you select 'RediSearch', provide the estimated number of documents you want to index.
+If you select 'RedisGraph' you can calculate the required resources with the [sizing calculator].(https://redislabs.com/redis-enterprise/redis-modules/redis-enterprise-modules/redisgraph/redisgraph-calculator/)
 1. Choose a **Data Eviction Policy** or accept the default.
 1. Periodic backups - If you would like periodic backups of your database, enter the path to storage here.
 For specific information